Last Updated on February 19, 2025 by pg@petergamma.org

 Peter has heard of user experiences as for instance the following:

-My psychotherapist has said to me:
+A psychotherapist said to a patient:

 After 10 years: